|Release||February 27, 2021|

 The cable is actually plugged inside to be passed through a gap and connected to an Xbox console or PC.
 Although the cable fits well enough, it would have been nicer to have a detachable cable that is not stored almost on top of the other wires.

 Again, the plastic is quality, but the matte finish results in an off-putting appearance.
 Plastic dominates the fightstick’s composition, cheapening the look.
 However, the artwork is completely new, with grayscale shapes that look geometric and modern.

 The art is swappable by removing eight screws, the joystick, and all buttons.
 The screws are smaller than average but clearly labeled.
-Assuming you do not cross thread, the screws should last through many swaps.
-They have blue Loctite on them.
+Assuming you do not cross-thread, the screws should last through many swaps.
+They have blue Loctite.

 The Hori Fighting Stick α is a decent entry point into the generation of consoles.
 While not without its downsides, it packs a slew of innovative features that should get you into the groove of the new era.
 The concern about plastic strikes back, though, since plastic is known to be a relatively cheap material that is not usually associated with higher prices.
 It is odd that this fightstick is very innovative, but the material department was not optimized.